Strategizing with AI: Insights from a Beauty Contest Experiment

 Papers from arXiv.org

-Abstract: A Keynesian beauty contest is a wide class of games of guessing the most popular strategy among other players.
+A $p$-beauty contest is a wide class of games of guessing the most popular strategy among other players.
 In particular, guessing a fraction of a mean of numbers chosen by all players is a classic behavioral experiment designed to test iterative reasoning patterns among various groups of people.
 The previous literature reveals that the level of sophistication of the opponents is an important factor affecting the outcome of the game.
 Smarter decision makers choose strategies that are closer to theoretical Nash equilibrium and demonstrate faster convergence to equilibrium in iterated contests with information revelation.
-We replicate a series of classic experiments by running virtual experiments with modern large language models (LLMs) who play against various groups of virtual players.
-We test how advanced the LLMs' behavior is compared to the behavior of human players.
-We show that LLMs typically take into account the opponents' level of sophistication and adapt by changing the strategy.
-In various settings, most LLMs (with the exception of Llama) are more sophisticated and play lower numbers compared to human players.
-Our results suggest that LLMs (except Llama) are rather successful in identifying the underlying strategic environment and adopting the strategies to the changing set of parameters of the game in the same way that human players do.
-All LLMs still fail to play dominant strategies in a two-player game.
+We replicate a series of classic experiments by running virtual experiments with large language models (LLMs) who play against various groups of virtual players.
+Our results show that LLMs recognize strategic context of the game and demonstrate expected adaptability to the changing set of parameters.
+LLMs systematically behave in a more sophisticated way compared to the participants of the original experiments.
+All LLMs still fail to identify dominant strategies in a two-player game.
 Our results contribute to the discussion on the accuracy of modeling human economic agents by artificial intelligence.

-New Economics Papers: this item is included in nep-ain, nep-cmp, nep-exp and nep-gth
+New Economics Papers: this item is included in nep-ain, nep-big, nep-cmp, nep-exp and nep-gth

 References: View references in EconPapers View complete reference list from CitEc